Best PC Under $800 Dollars In 2017, Good Gaming Build

 CPU Cooler – Cooler Master Hyper 212 EVO

 Motherboard – MSI Computer ATX DDR4 Motherboard Z170A PC MATE

 Graphics Card – EVGA GeForce GTX 1060 3GB GAMING ACX 2.0 3GB GDDR5

 Total Cost: $750-$850 Current Price: $858.47 (little over)

 Starting off the build we have a sleek and to the point Corsair Carbide Series SPEC-01 Mid Tower.
 You can go with whatever you want here but this one is a really good functional pick.

-There are a few differences between this build and my $700 build.
+There are a few differences between this build and my $700 build and if this one is a bit over budget for you I wouldn’t hesitate to build the $700 version.
 With the extra money I allocated it towards the Intel Skylake Core i5-6600K 3.5GHz Quad-Core Processor and motherboard.
 Going to be a power house rig.

 The nice thing about that processor is that it is a “K” series processor which means it is unlocked for overclocking.
 You don’t have to overclock but you will be setup for it should you decide to in the future.

 As far as memory and storage go I’m two sticks of Corsair Vengeance LPX 16GB (2x8GB) DDR4 DRAM 2133MHz and the Seagate Barracuda 1TB Hard Disk Drive.

 I am going to be sticking with a solid state drive as optional here.
 While you can get some faster loading times and other benefits I would rather put my money elsewhere and it’s something you can always upgrade in the future.